amigojapan/BlindOS/readme.md

 known bugs:

-virc quits qith Excess Flood after flooding PONG for some reason
+FIXED-virc quits qith Excess Flood after flooding PONG for some reason

 running as ./runBlindOE.py sometimes ends up with an eternal loop of just entering and quitting from BlindOE